song21010117/qu/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: SChina University of Petroleum
+  - name: China University of Petroleum
     url: 'https://www.upc.edu.cn/'

 # Short bio (displayed in user profile at end of posts)